hiver-py/psychic-barnacle/README.md

 A valid model name shoulder be specified in the config.

-Overview of [Google Geminis SDK] (https://cloud.google.com/vertex-ai/generative-ai/docs/sdks/overview), and the official [repository] (https://github.com/googleapis/python-genai).
+Overview of [Google Geminis SDK](https://cloud.google.com/vertex-ai/generative-ai/docs/sdks/overview), and the official [repository](https://github.com/googleapis/python-genai).

 ## Running pre-commits